 Businesses and organizations that underwrite, sponsor or advertise alongside the work of the Houston Landing are supporting our mission to bring quality, independent, public-service journalism focused on issues important to the people of this region.

-- Houston Landing accepts sponsorships, underwriting and advertising that does not compromise its editorial independence and integrity.
+- Houston Landing accepts sponsorships, underwriting and advertising that does not compromise its editorial independence, nonpartisan mission and integrity.

-- Houston Landing’s corporate partnerships team solicits and accepts advertising, underwriting and sponsorships that are consistent with its mission and that support its core programs, as well as special projects.
+- Houston Landing’s corporate partnerships team solicits and accepts advertising, underwriting and sponsorships that support its core programs, as well as special projects.

 - No sponsors, underwriters or advertisers may have influence over Houston Landing’s coverage, events or engagements.